mpmenne/launchcode-java-class/pset7/README.md

 ### How to understand Java Annotations
-0)  Just for fun watch this [video on arrays and java collections](http://tv.launchcode.us/#/videos/java_arrays_vs_collections?lesson=Java) and this [video on Java generics](http://tv.launchcode.us/#/videos/java_generics?lesson=Java).
-These don't pertain to annotations much...
-I just didn't have anywhere else to put them :-)

 1)  Watch this [video on transitioning from Spring XML configuration to Spring annotations](http://tv.launchcode.us/#/videos/java_spring_annotations?lesson=Java) then watch [this video about the magic behind annotations](http://tv.launchcode.us/#/videos/java_annotations?lesson=Java)